Signs of a Misaligned Spine

 A chiropractor will normally be able to spot a subluxation in the spine just by observing body posture.

-When a patient with a spinal misalignment is standing up, the body may have a tendency to lean to one side, a shoulder or hip may appear higher than the other, the head might tilt to the left or right, or body weight may be distributed unequally between feet.
+When a patient has a misalignment, the body may have a tendency to lean to one side, a shoulder or hip may appear higher than the other, the head might tilt to the left or right, or body weight may be distributed unequally between feet.

 It's very likely that when someone's posture is not properly balanced, it's because the spinal joints are not aligned correctly.

-When the spine is out of alignment, checking the wear on the heels of the shoes may actually provide some insight into the spines alignment.
+When you're out of alignment, checking the wear on the heels of the shoes may actually provide some insight into the spines alignment.

 Those with a spinal misalignment will tend to put an unequal amount of weight on one leg compared to the other, because of this, one shoe may have a lot more wear and tear than the other.

 When the lumbar spine or pelvis is out of alignment, the body will compensate by putting added stress in other places, which is what causes some people to walk differently with unequal weight distribution.

 Another way for the chiropractor to tell if there is a spinal misalignment is by a person's gait.

 During a patient's initial exam, the chiropractor may ask the patient to walk 10 to 20 yards in a straight line.
 They will be looking to see if the patient can walk in a straight line without limping or hobbling.